Back to Insights

 The American Anomaly: High Cost For Average Outcomes

-In contrast, private healthcare in countries with strong universal public systems operate in a more regulated and competitive environment.
-The presence of this high-quality public option acts as a price anchor and prevents the kind of unchecked cost escalations seen in the United States.
-The SIP Health Cost Index 2025 confirms this and ranks the United States as the world's most expensive private healthcare market with an average annual International Private Medical Insurance cost of $17,969 which is significantly higher than most European markets.
+In countries with universal public systems, private healthcare operates in a regulated environment.
+The public option anchors pricing and prevents the cost escalation seen in the US.
+The SIP Health Cost Index 2025 ranks the US as the most expensive private healthcare market, with average annual international private medical insurance at $17,969.

 The Global Value Proposition: Quality and Affordability